openMetaAnalysis/back-pain-chronic-treatment-with-tramadol/study-details/risk-of-bias.md

 #Risk of bias table

-*This template contains below tables for both diagnostic tests assessments and randomized controlled trials.
-Delete the table that is not needed after importing the files for the review template.

 ##Randomized controlled trials
 Based on [Cochrane Handbook](http://handbook.cochrane.org/chapter_8/table_8_5_d_criteria_for_judging_risk_of_bias_in_the_risk_of.htm).
 Modifications are:
 * Selective reporting bias is high risk if trial protocol is not registered.